airbnb/ruby/README.md

 # Ruby Style Guide

-These are standards and conventions we use for ruby code at Airbnb.
+These are standards and conventions we use for Ruby code at Airbnb.
 Please take what is useful to you.

 We based our ruby style on the excellent [Github Ruby Styleguide](https://github.com/styleguide/ruby), which in turn was inspired by [Bozhidar Batsov's guide](https://github.com/bbatsov/ruby-style-guide).